Edgar-Donk/tkinter.ttk.style/docs/index.rst

 ====================

-Use tkinter commands to make simple style changes to button, orientated widgets, widgets with an axiliary part and finally some more examples with the Style class.
+Use tkinter commands to make simple style changes to button, orientated widgets, widgets with an auxiliary part and finally some more examples with the Style class.

 .. toctree::